ray-project/ray/doc/source/tune/user-guide.rst

   with the parameter values in them)
 * **TUNE_MAX_PENDING_TRIALS_PG**: Maximum number of pending trials when placement groups are used.
 Defaults to ``1000``.
+* **TUNE_PLACEMENT_GROUP_AUTO_DISABLED**: Ray Tune automatically uses placement groups instead of the legacy resource requests.
+Setting this to 1 enables legacy placement.
+* **TUNE_PLACEMENT_GROUP_WAIT_S**: Default time the trial executor waits for placement groups to be placed before continuing the tuning loop.
+Setting this to a float will block for that many seconds.
+This is mostly used for testing purposes.
+Defaults to -1, which disables blocking.
 * **TUNE_RESULT_DIR**: Directory where Ray Tune trial results are stored.
 If this is not set, ``~/ray_results`` will be used.
 * **TUNE_RESULT_BUFFER_LENGTH**: Ray Tune can buffer results from trainables before they are passed